about us

 Awards:

-1st, BC, and Top Ten awards at HQ at 3 pm
+1st, BC, and Top Ten awards at Ride Management Camp at 4 pm

 Dinner: 2-6 pm